 - 57% of companies say that leveraging key digital technologies is critical to their operations.
 (Advance 2000, 2018)

 - One of the top CIO goals is to redirect assets from operations to innovations.
 This is why there are businesses looking to create automated and abstracted NoOps IT environments to create serverless computing. ( Deloitte, 2018)

-- The number of AI pioneers is expected to increase in the coming 18 to 24 months.
+- The number of AI pioneers is expected to increase in the next 18 to 24 months.
 (Deloitte, 2018)

 However, it seems that many businesses are failing to improve their IT infrastructure through digital transformation.
 This is due to the lack of knowledge in creating plans and guidance from experts.
-In fact, some businesses skip vital aspects of the process in order to speed up their initiatives, which often prove to be counterproductive.
+Some businesses skip vital aspects of the process to speed up their initiatives, which often prove to be counterproductive.

 - 82% of executives are not reviewing their internal business processes before setting KPIs for their digital transformation.
 (Celonis, 2019)